 Impact Alternative 1 Alternative 2 Alternative 3 Alternative 4 Impact HYD#15: Permanent Impacts on Floodplain Hydraulics during Construction Construction would require cut and fill in floodplains, including bridges, culverts, roadways, embankments, viaducts, trenches, stations, maintenance facilities, realignment and modification of waterbodies, and utility upgrades.
-The development and implementation of a flood protection plan and coordination with the U.S. Army Corps of Engineers would minimize permanent impacts on floodplains, including the Soap Lake floodplain south of Gilroy.1 Impacts under Alternative 2 would be similar to Alternative 1; however, Alternative 2 would cross different floodplains.
+The development and implementation of a flood protection plan and coordination with the U.S. Army Corps of Engineers would minimize permanent impacts on floodplains, including the Soap Lake floodplain south of Gilroy.
+Impacts under Alternative 2 would be similar to Alternative 1; however, Alternative 2 would cross different floodplains.
 Impacts under Alternative 3 would be similar to Alternative 1; however, Alternative 3 would increase the 100-year water surface elevation of the Llagas Creek floodway near east Gilroy by approximately 0.4 foot.
-Impacts under Alternative 4 would be similar to Alternative 1; however, Alternative 4 would cross different floodplains.
+Impacts under Alternative 4 would be similar to Alternative 1; however, Alternative 4 would increase the 100-year water surface elevation of the Guadalupe River floodplain in San Jose by more than 0.2 foot.
 Impact HYD#16: Impacts on Floodplain Hydraulics from Intermittent Maintenance Activities during Operations Operations and maintenance activities would require intermittent activities in floodplains delineated by FEMA, including maintaining the flood control basin at the South Gilroy MOWF.
 Potential impacts would be minimized by monitoring weather forecasts for intense storms and flood conditions.
 Impacts under Alternative 2 would be similar to Alternative 1; however, different floodplains would be affected by a larger footprint and by different alignments in the Morgan Hill and Gilroy Subsection.
 Impacts under Alternative 3 would be similar to Alternative 1; however, different floodplains would be affected by different alignments in the Morgan Hill and Gilroy Subsection, including a flood control system for Dexter, San Ysidro, and Jones (Furlong) Creeks at the East Gilroy MOWF.
 Impacts under Alternative 4 would be similar to Alternative 1; however, different floodplains would be affected by different alignments in the Morgan Hill and Gilroy Subsection and a smaller footprint.

-1Refer to Section 3.7 for more information on the ecological impacts of the project on aquatic resources and associated species.
+Refer to Section 3.7 for more information on the ecological impacts of the project on aquatic resources and associated species.